mhamze23/P1_6PokemonMaster/README.md

 ## User Story:

-* AS a Pokémon Gamer
+* As a Pokémon Gamer
 * I want to know the name and type of Pokémon I am battling
 * So that I know which countertype Pokémon I can use

 ## Technologies Used:

-JQuery
+* JQuery
-JavaScript
+* JavaScript
-HTML
+* HTML
-CSS
+* CSS
-Materialize Framework
+* Materialize Framework
-Poke API
+* Poke API
-YouTube Data API
+* YouTube Data API

 ## Acceptance Criteria:

-GIVEN a Pokemon Counter Generator with a Modal to explain functionality WHEN I write the first 3 letters of a Pokemon.
+* GIVEN a Pokemon Counter Generator with a Modal to explain functionality
+* WHEN I write the first 3 letters of a Pokemon.
-THEN auto-completion will help me find the Pokémon of my choice.
+* THEN auto-completion will help me find the Pokémon of my choice.
-WHEN I click Submit.
+* WHEN I click Submit.
-THEN I am presented with the Pokémon of my choice, name, type, weaknesses and a few adversaries as well as a youtube video.
+* THEN I am presented with the Pokémon of my choice, name, type, weaknesses and a few adversaries as well as a youtube video.
-WHEN I want to be able to refer back to the search I initiated.
+* WHEN I want to be able to refer back to the search I initiated.
-GIVEN buttons to store history.
+* GIVEN buttons to store history.
-WHEN I click them.
+* WHEN I click them.
-THEN I am shown the previous video.
+* THEN I am shown the previous video.

 ## Screenshots: